ropmiranda/Continuous-Control/Readme.md

 ## The Project
 Reacher is the second project of Deep Reinforcement Learning Nanodegree from Udacity.
 The main objective here is to solve an environment (Unity Reacher Environment) using deep reinforcement learning techniques.
+This project uses DDPG (Deep Deterministic Policy Gradient) to solve the environment.

 ## The Environment
 The environment Reacher.app was develop and provided by Udacity team.
-The environment is composed by and agent that has to collect yellow bananas avoiding blue bananas.
-The yellow bananas give the agent +1 as reward whereas the blue ones give it -1.
-The state space has 37 dimensions containing the agent’s velocity, along with a ray-based perception of the environment.
-The agent has to learn how select actions during training interactions.
-Move backward or forward and turn left or right are the 4 actions available.
+The environment is composed by an agent that is a double-jointed arm which can move to target locations.
+The agent must move it's hand to the goal location, and keep it there.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.

 <p align="center"><img src="https://s3.amazonaws.com/video.udacity-data.com/topher/2018/June/5b1ea778_reacher/reacher.gif" alt="Example game of isolation" width="50%" style="middle"></p>

 ## The solution
 To solve the problem an agent is trained using reinforcement learning techniques.
-The implementation is written in PyTorch and Python 3.6 that implements a Deep Q-Network in order to help training the agent.
-The problem is considered solved when the trained agent reaches an average of 13 points on afetr 100 episodes.
+The implementation is written in PyTorch and Python 3.6 that implements a DDPG in order to help training the agent.
+The problem is considered solved when the trained agent reaches an average of 30 points on afetr 100 episodes.

 ## Getting Started